-- Tom will gather feedback informally from your buddy and anyone who you are working with.
+- Siobhan will gather feedback informally from your buddy and anyone who you are working with.

-- Tom will check in with you on a call.
+- Siobhan will check in with you to see how the trial is progressing from your perspective.
 There’ll be no structured feedback at this point, unless there is something specific.

 As the end of the trial approaches:

-- Tom will ask everyone for feedback again, including as many people as possible (your project team, Joe & Noel, your buddy).
+- Siobhan will ask everyone for feedback again, including as many people as possible (your project team, Joe & Noel, your buddy).

-- Tom will schedule a call with you to wrap up the trial.
+- Siobhan will schedule a call with you to wrap up the trial.
 You’ll get open and honest feedback, both about what went well and what didn’t.

 - Tom will discuss potential salary.

 - we’ll be up front about the reasons why we’ve decided not to offer you a job.
 It may simply be that we just don’t have a position that’s a good fit at this time

 If we decide to move forward:

 - you’ll be starting soon, so time to move on to your first day 🙂